henrifola/henrifola/README.md

 Hi, I’m Henriette — a 27-year-old software engineer from Norway.
 I earned my engineering degree in 2021 and spent two years in industry as a software consultant, working mainly with Java/Kotlin and React.
 I’m now pursuing a master’s in AI in Seoul, South Korea, where I focus on Computer Vision.

 I'm passionate about building AI systems that protect and empower people — especially through **Deepfake Detection** and ethical, security-driven applications.
-I currently work at an R&D startup developing AI-powered cybersecurity tools.
+I’m also currently an intern at a research-driven startup specializing in AI-powered cybersecurity and threat detection.

 #### - 💫 I’m currently studying 💫
 ##### Research and interests: